 5.1.
 Step 1: Choose the account

-First you should view the details page for the developer Account you are interested in.
+To view the details page for the developer Account you are interested in:

 5.2.
 Step 2: Select the application